openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-intro.rst

-For details on how BitBake locates class files, see the :ref:`bitbake-user-manual/bitbake-user-manual-metadata:Locating Class Files` section of the Bitbake User Manual.
+For details on how BitBake locates class files, see the :ref:`bitbake-user-manual/bitbake-user-manual-metadata:Locating Class Files` section of the BitBake User Manual.

 Layers
 ------